bigashman/roadshow/01-install.md

 ###**Command Line Interface**

-OpenShift Origin ships with a feature rich web console as well as command line tools to provide users with a nice interface to work with applications deployed to the platform.
+OpenShift ships with a feature rich web console as well as command line tools to provide users with a nice interface to work with applications deployed to the platform.
 The OpenShift tools are a single executable written in the Go programming language and is available for the following operating systems: